-The component drop analysis should be reviewed to verify, in general, that the potential offsite releases at the exclusion area boundary are within 10 CFR Part 100 limits and equipment to maintain safe shutdown will be unaffected.
+The component drop analysis should be reviewed to verify, in general, that the potential offsite releases at the exclusion area boundary are within 10 CFR Part 100, “Reactor site criteria,” limits and equipment to maintain safe shutdown will be unaffected.

-Additional information on lifting heavy loads is available in Generic Letter 81-07, Control of Heavy Loads, NUREG-0612, Control of Heavy Loads at Nuclear Power Plants Appendix C provides additional inspection guidance associated with lifting and rigging activities.
+Additional information on lifting heavy loads is available in Generic Letter 81-07, “Control of Heavy Loads,” NUREG-0612, “Control of Heavy Loads at Nuclear Power Plants,” and Regulatory Guide 1.244, “Control of Heavy Loads at Nuclear Facilities.”
+Appendix C, “Supplemental Guidance for Inspection of Lifting and Rigging Activities,” of this procedure provides additional inspection guidance associated with lifting and rigging activities.

-Specific guidance for radiation protection inspections is provided in IP 71124.01, 71124.03, 71124.04, 71124.06and 71124.08.
+Specific guidance for radiation protection inspections is provided in IP 71124.01, “Radiological Hazard Assessment and Exposure Controls,” IP 71124.03, “In-Plant Airborne Radioactivity Control and Mitigation,” IP 71124.04, “Occupational Dose Assessment,” IP 71124.06,” Radioactive Gaseous and Liquid Effluent Treatment,” and IP 71124.08, Radioactive Solid Waste Processing and Radioactive Material Handling, Storage, and Transportation.”

-The inspection should audit the licensees outage radiation protection program and confirm that radiological concerns are factored into SGRP planning.
+The inspection should audit the licensee’s outage radiation protection program and confirm that radiological concerns are factored into SGRP planning.
 When applicable, review of radiological concerns associated with the establishment and restoration of a temporary containment opening should be included.

 For exposure and contamination control issues, attention should be directed to potential high dose and/or high contamination activities such as reactor coolant system piping cutting and welding or work in or around the SG lower channel head.
 Where applicable, plans for shielding installations should consider the effects of additional weight loads on equipment.

 Training for the large SGRP work force should be geared toward the specifics of SG removal/replacement for both the radiation workers and radiation protection personnel.
-Review of planning for radioactive materials management should be considered due to the need for temporary storage of reusable equipment and the handling of the increased volumes of waste generated in a short .
+Review of planning for radioactive materials management should be considered due to the need for temporary storage of reusable equipment and the handling of the increased volumes of waste generated in a short time.
 Efficient removal of materials from the work area improves housekeeping and reduces fire hazards.
 Emergency contingencies such as actions for a dropped component and the plans for closure of the containment (including temporary openings) in a high airborne condition should be reviewed.

 In the past, licensee incorporation of lessons learned from earlier SGRPs has resulted in improvements in SGRP radiation protection planning.
-Refer to NUREG/CR-1595, “Radiological Assessment of Steam Generator Removal and Replacement Update and Revision, for additional information on radiological considerations.
+Refer to NUREG/CR-1595, “Radiological Assessment of Steam Generator Removal and Replacement Update and Revision,” for additional information on radiological considerations.

 Security boundaries may be affected during the SGRP.
-The impact of the work on the boundaries and the licensees contingency plans should be reviewed to verify conformance with the security plan.
+The impact of the work on the boundaries and the licensee’s contingency plans should be reviewed to verify conformance with the security plan.

 03.03 Steam Generator Removal and Replacement Inspections